SilenZcience/cat_win/DOCUMENTATION.md

 Removes empty Lines from the Output.
 Beware that other Arguments can change a Line to be not empty beforehand.
+When toggling the `blank_remove_ws_lines` element in the config menu (<a href="#--config---config">--config, --config</a>) also lines which only contain Whitespaces such as Space or Tab will be removed from the Output.

 ```console
 > catw test.txt -nb